Category: Trip-planning

 • If the fish needs revival, hold it facing into the current and let it swim away on its own

-• Cut the leader at the hook if the hook is deeply embedded — the hook will rust out faster than you think
+• Cut the leader at the hook if it’s deeply embedded — the hook will rust out faster than you think

-Roosterfish in particular are extremely popular for catch-and-release.
-They’re phenomenal fighters but relatively poor table fish — keeping them makes little sense when the same fish can provide enjoyment for many anglers over many years.
+Roosterfish in particular are very popular for catch-and-release.
+They’re phenomenal fighters but relatively poor table fish — keeping them makes little sense when the same fish can be enjoyed by many anglers over many years.

 Frequently Asked Questions